Notproginfinix/phhusson-treble_experimentations/Huawei-P10-and-P10-Plus.md

 ***
 Android 13+：
 * Tested **[Pixel Experience (Based Android 13)](https://github.com/ponces/treble_build_pe/tree/thirteen)**.Version 2022.11.13.Work and fine.SIM Card,NFC,WLAN,Audio is work fine.

-Android 10:
-i have tested Havoc-OS-v3.12-20201230-Official-arm64-ab.img in Huawei P10 VTR-L09 with EMUI 9.1
-the phone app and the media keeps crashing, no sim detected.

 Tips:
 **Recommended Android GSI version:Android Q(Android 10).**  For Kirin 960, this version of Android can be used daily and is the most fluent.Some errors can be corrected in **Known issues**.